ShreyasSar26/sp-dev-docs/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctaUX.md

 ![SPE Container Deleted](../../../images/ctaux15-n.png)

-## Coming Soon

-1. Sort containers by created date and storage
-1. Filter containers by created date, application name and publisher name
+## Sorting on Active containers page
+## Filtering on Active containers page
-1. Edit sensitivity label of a container
+## Editing sensitivity label of a container on Active containers page
-1. Add and remove users to/from a container
+## Managing user membership of a container